sanger-pathogens/generate_mags/README.md

    - Clone this repository using `git clone --recurse-submodules`
      OR
    - Use ready-made module: `module load generate_mags`
-     :warning: If using the read-made module, replace `nextflow run main.nf` with `generate_mags` in all subsequent commands.
+     :warning: If using the ready-made module, replace `nextflow run main.nf` with `generate_mags` in all subsequent commands.

 3. Start the pipeline
    For example input, please see [Generating a manifest](#generating-a-manifest).